-If your child’s coat doesn’t fit under their harness, you can still keep them warm by using multiple thin layers of clothing.
+If your child’s car seat jacket doesn’t fit under their harness, you can still keep them warm by using multiple thin layers of clothing.
 A long-sleeved t-shirt over another shirt, for instance, is a great way to add some extra warmth.
 If you’re still worried about the chill, add a thin fleece jacket as a top layer, along with a fitted hat and some warm gloves.

 Remember, while no one wants their kiddo to be cold, they will warm up quickly in the car.
 So you don’t have to worry about them staying chilly for long.
 A good rule of thumb is to consider what they would wear while inside their school or daycare and dress them similarly for your ride.